-4 Squirrels Get Tails Entangled in Bizarre Video (Here's How)
+4 Baby Squirrels Get Tails Entangled in Bizarre Video (Here's How)

 Rat kings

 A slightly different phenomenon also occurs in rats, known ominously as a "rat king."
 In a rat king, dozens of rats may get their tails tied together in knots.
-There is some debate as to whether these more elaborate rat kings are the result of human malice or a natural phenomenon, Bateman said.
+There is some debate about whether these more elaborate rat kings are the result of human malice or a natural phenomenon, Bateman said.
 [Rats and Lizards and Monkeys, Oh My!
 9 Islands Ruled by Animals]

-In Medieval Europe, rat kings were surrounded by ominous mythology.
+In medieval Europe, rat kings were surrounded by dark mythology.
 (Remains of rat kings can be seen in museums in Europe.)

 "The occurrence of rat kings was supposed to be a bad portent," Bateman said.

-That's because, though people hadn't explicitly connected bubonic plague to rat-borne fleas in Medieval times, rat kings were more common when rat populations exploded, meaning plague was likelier to spread like wildfire through the human population.
-People during the time may have unconsciously made the connection, he said.
+That's because, though people hadn't explicitly connected bubonic plague to rat-borne fleas in medieval times, rat kings were more common when rat populations exploded, meaning plague was likelier to spread rapidly through the human population.
+People in that time might have unconsciously made the connection, he said.

-No one knows exactly how the evocative name "rat king" came about, but it may have stemmed from a similar-sounding Germanic phrase, or from a mistranslation of "rat wheel," Bateman said.
+No one knows exactly how the evocative name "rat king" came about, but it might have stemmed from a similar-sounding Germanic phrase, or from a mistranslation of "rat wheel," Bateman said.

 Originally published on Live Science.